New protected bike lane built on busy Southwest Seattle roadway

 “People have been waiting for the bike lane, so it’s exciting we’re able to provide connectivity for people in West Seattle to bike safely,” said Mariam Ali, spokesperson for the Seattle Department of Transportation.

+About 125 people per day walk and cycle there, a figure that’s expected to double with a better bike lane, she said.

+SDOT crews still need to do some striping and barrier work that may block the new lane this weekend, she said.
+The project cost is around $100,000.
+Additional signs, pavement markings, and vegetation trimming are planned south of the longhouse, where the riverside trail crosses train tracks and industrial driveways.

-When outreach began in early 2021, the plan to convert one of two southbound lanes provoked a backlash from freight interests.
-The five-lane road is officially a major truck route, and the March 2020 repair closure of the high rise West Seattle Bridge caused traffic to more than double, along with peak-time congestion as commuters and visitors detoured using West Marginal.
+When outreach began in early 2021, the plan to repurpose one of two southbound lanes provoked a backlash from freight interests.
+The five-lane road is officially a major truck route, and the March 2020 repair closure of the high rise West Seattle Bridge caused traffic to more than double, along with peak-time congestion when commuters and visitors detoured using West Marginal.

-The SDOT and walk-bike advocates replied the right southbound lane was expendable, because there was already just a single southbound lane under the bridge and alongside the longhouse since 2019.
-Drivers misused the fragmentary right lane to weave, speed, then dart into the main lane just before the longhouse.
+The SDOT and walk-bike advocates replied the right southbound lane was surplus, because there was already just a single southbound lane under the bridge, and also alongside the longhouse after a city traffic-calming project in 2019.
+Drivers have been misusing the fragmentary right lane to weave, speed, then dart into the main lane just before the longhouse.

 SDOT decided to wait until after the high rise bridge reopened in September 2022 — which relieved congestion and controversy — and improved its barrier plan from weak plastic flexposts to concrete dividers.